Neovim: Plugins to get started

 Github: akinsho/bufferline.nvim

 You know how other editors show a tab for each open file?
 Okay, that's not how it works in Neovim.
-For starters we call them tabpages, they are like workspaces, inside them you can open multiple windows.
+For starters we call them tabpages, they are like workspaces, inside a tabpage you can open multiple windows.
 You can even have different working directories per tabpage.
 But some people prefer the "traditional" behavior and this is what bufferline does, it modifies the tabline so it can show the currently opened files.

 require('bufferline').setup({})